portellam/deploy-VFIO/README.md

 #### * Options that skip *all* user prompts.

         Usage:          bash deploy-vfio.bash [OPTION]...
 [ARGUMENTS]...
-        Deploy a VFIO setup to a Linux machine that supports Para-virtualization or PCI Passthrough.
+        Deploy a VFIO setup to a Linux Host machine that supports Para-virtualization (PCI Passthrough).

           --help        print this help and exit